Lascorbe/CocoaConferences/README.md

 ---

-List of Cocoa conferences for iOS & macOS developers.
+List of conferences for developers interested on Apple related ecosystems (iOS, iPadOS, macOS, watchOS, tvOS, UIKit, Swift, SwiftUI, ReactNative, Flutter...).

 ## Adding a new conference